ComPilErr/Signant-Health-Demo-web-App/README.md

 Just set the chromedriver version to **latest** if you are using the latest version of chrome.

 # API_Suite
-It's a part of a Python API task.
+It's a Python API task.
 Mainly it uses a **requests** library for make an API queries and a pytest as a shell-framework.

 You can set the server path option in **conftest.py** configuration file: